 The directors who held office during the year and up to the date of this report are shown on page 2 of this report.
-The board was pleased to welcome Marianne Sorensen as a new director.
-The board said farewell to Robert Clarke.
-The directors who retire by rotation in accordance with the articles of association or the corporate governance requirement to seek annual re-election after serving a period of nine years on the board, and who being eligible, have offered themselves for re-election, are Alistair Groom, Matthew Cox, Cesare d'Amico, David Marock and Ricardo Menendez Ross.
+The board was pleased to welcome Nicolas Hadjioannou and Alan Cossar as new directors.
+The board said farewell to Roger Jones, Matthew Cox and Marianne Sørensen.
+The directors who retire by rotation in accordance with the articles of association or the corporate governance requirement to seek annual re-election after serving a period of nine years on the board, and who being eligible, have offered themselves for re-election, are Alistair Groom, Jeremy Grose, Barnabas Hurst-Bannister, Ricardo Menendez Ross, Nicolas Hadjioannou and Alan Cossar.